swami701/image-classification-grab-ai-sea-challenge/README.md

 **Things to be noted**
 - We use the [Mobilenet](https://ai.googleblog.com/2017/06/mobilenets-open-source-models-for.html) convolution network to perform the image categorization.
 - Here `IMAGE_SIZE` is used as **224px**.
-More the more pixel better accuracy
+More the more pixel better accuracy.
+Here we used the maximum pixel supported by the mobilenet.
 - Here `ARCHITECTURE` is used as **mobilenet_0.50_${IMAGE_SIZE}**.
 Model factor **0.50** is used here.
 Model factor ranges between 0.25, 0.5, 0.75, 1.
-- Here only 500 iterations are used (`--how_many_training_steps=500`).
-Inorder to improve the accuracy `--how_many_training_steps=500` parameter can be removed, i.e. default 4000 iterations will be used which improves the accuracy.
+- Here 4000 iterations are used.
+If `--how_many_training_steps=500` is specified, then it uses 500 iterations and it takes less time to train the model.
+More number of iterations better the accuracy.
-- After the training the folder looks like below
+- After the training the folder looks will like the below

 ```
 ➜  tf_files git:(master) pwd